jesimone57/movieproject/README.md

 "All About Eve" and "What Ever Happened to Baby Jane?".
 Another great film is James Cagney in "White Heat".
 Suppose you enjoy movies directed by Alfred Hitchcock, you can list all his most important works and see which ones earned awards and budget and revenue numbers for each of his films.

+## What this is Not
+* this project is not designed to be a complete and concise compendium of every movie ever made.
+There is IMDB [http://imdb.com](imdb.com) for that.
+* Not meant to be comprehensive listing of all the actors for a given movie and all the movie details
+* Not intended to be the authoritative source of data for a given movie
+* Not designed to publish or host reviews for movies.
+There is Rotten Tomatoes [https://www.rottentomatoes.com/](https://www.rottentomatoes.com/) for that purpose.
+* Not intended to be a critical analysis of the BEST movies ever made.
+* Not my own subjective list of the BEST movies and the BEST actor filmographies

 ## Overview
 To create a golden age of hollywood movie explorer web application I relied upon the prodigious